 The Company determines the appropriate classification of equity and debt securities at the time of purchase and reassesses the appropriateness of the classification at each reporting date.
 At December 31, 2009, all marketable securities have been classified as available-for-sale and recorded at fair value.
-The fair value of the Company's equity and debt investment in publicly-traded companies is determined based upon the closing trading price of the equity and debt securities as of the balance sheet date and unrealized gains and losses on these securities are recorded as a separate component of stockholders' equity.
+The fair value of the Company's equity and debt investment in publicly-traded companies is determined based upon the closing trading price of the equity and debt securities are recorded as a separate component of stockholders' equity.